sevdas/Drag---Drop/README.md

-### This is a simpe client side app that allows user to add projects to their list of projects using native browser API's.
+### This is a simpe client side app that allows user to add projects to their list of projects using native browser API's, TypeScript and React.

 ## User Story